Cyber City Gurgaon: Transport

 In 2013, Rapid Metro was introduced to Cyber City, connecting it with Delhi Metro.
 Six operational stations are within the Cyber City.
 The National Highway 48 (NH-48) runs through Cyber City and a project to construct a 16-lane expressway is also in progress.
 A flyover between Cyber City and MG Road was opened in 2015 to reduce traffic congestion.
 The Indira Gandhi International Airport is located close to the Cyber City.
-Delhi Metro Phase 4 includes the extension of the Yellow Line from its current Southern terminus at Huda City Centre further south to Cyber City.
+Delhi Metro's Phase 4 includes the extension of the Yellow Line from its current Southern terminus at Huda City Centre (now known as Millennium City Centre) further south of Cyber City.
 This will ensure another option for people staying in the heart of Delhi at Rajiv Chowk to directly access this district ensuring better connectivity to the suburban business centres from Central Delhi.

 Entertainment

-Cyber City is surrounded by 26 shopping malls, seven golf courses and several luxury shops selling productions from international brands such as Chanel and Louis Vuitton.
-Cyber hub is situated in the cyber city and consists of various clothing brands like Marks and Spencer, Chumbak, UNIQLO and a large bookshop called "The crossword".
-Not only clothing and stationary but the cyber hub complex also consists of a KIA MOTORS Dealership.
+Cyber hub is situated in the cyber city and consists of various clothing brands like Decathlon, Marks and Spencer, Nike, Skechers, The Body Shop, Chumbak, UNIQLO and a large bookshop called "The crossword".
+The cyber hub complex also contains a KIA MOTORS dealership.
+It contains food outlets such as Dominos, The Big Chill, Nando's, Haldirams, Yeti, Farzi Cafe, The Wine Co, Yum Yum Cha, Tablespoon, etc.

 Gateway Tower

-Gateway Tower is a tall building at the entrance of the Cyber City that houses of the headquarters of DLF (company).
-It is one of the most searched property in Gurgaon.
+The Gateway Tower is a high-rise building at the entrance of the Cyber City that houses the headquarters of DLF (company).

-Cyber Green Building
+Cyber Greens

-Cyber Green building is an official and commercial building located in Cyber City.
+Cyber Greens, a LEED Platinum Certified building, is spread across an area of 0.91 mn sq. ft.
+The complex constitutes five blocks each, scaling to 11-19 stories.
+Located just off National Highway-8 at the entrance of Gurugram, it is well connected to domestic and international airports, rapid metro, 16-lane Raghavendra Marg and walkways.

 Cyber-Hub

-Cyber Hub is a massive courtyard within Cyber City and is considered as a hub of food and beverages in Gurgaon.
-The DLF Cyber hub which was opened in 2013, has an area of about 400000 sqft, with cafes, restaurants, pubs, a standup comedy venue, The people & co., and a Broadway style theatre.
+Cyber Hub is a massive courtyard within Cyber City and is considered as a hub of food and beverages in Gurugram.
+The DLF Cyber Hub, which was opened in 2013, has an area of about 400000 sqft, with cafes, restaurants, pubs, a standup comedy venue, The people & co., and a Broadway style theatre.
 There is an open-air amphitheater that plays host to weekend cultural & art shows and rock concerts.
-Cyber Hub being the favourite foodie destination for people living in the NCR region is surrounded by premium housing complexes near cyber hub also a golf course in close vicinity.